mikeinspace/Glyphs/README.md

 Source: https://stampchain.io/asset.html?asset=A5433937813514022010

-The Deployer then issues a sub-asset on the numeric: <code>A5433937813514022010.A5433937813514022010</code> and opens an Auto Mint of the supply.
+The Deployer then issues a sub-asset on the numeric: <code>A5433937813514022010.JOIN•THE•FLOCK</code> and opens a Fair Mint of the supply.

 Relevant meta-data (ticker, supply, etc...) will be added through an onchain JSON envelope using OLGA-encoding.
-In this way, <code>A5433937813514022010.A5433937813514022010</code> can be represented by something like <code>JOIN•THE•FLOCK</code> in wallets and explorers.

-Buyers can then "mint" the token through the Auto Mint.
+Buyers can then "mint" the token through the FAIR Mint.
 Holders can then, optionally, attach/detach the tokens to discrete UTXOs and sell the tokens using PSBT/Atomic Swap.
 They also have the option to re-sell the tokens in dispensers which saves having to split/attach to UTXOs (a common gripe about Runes).

 Glyphs-aware wallets/explorers will understand the relationship between the "Glyph" and the root numeric asset that its descended from and render the base64 art in a standardized container using HTML and recursion to the ancestory Stamp.
 An early mock-up of the container design can be found below.<br><br>